 Summary

-The major downside of investing in ETFs yourself through a broker is about making the right choices.
+We’ve shown you two ways of investing in ETFs.
+First through a broker, where you manage your own portfolio of ETFs.
+It gives you the most control.
+But, the big downside is the difficulty of always making the right choices.
 As we’ve shown, there are tons of ETFs available.
 It's challenging to choose the ones that match your goals.
 You must also be careful to not pick the wrong ones, where you could end up paying high fees and taxes.
-You can avoid making these mistakes through an app like Curvo, which ultimately sets you up for long-term success.
+You can avoid these mistakes with an app like Curvo.
+It takes care of the complexities of good investing for you and sets you up for long-term success.

 Questions you may have